MannLabs/OmicLearn/README.md

 # OmicLearn
 Transparent exploration of machine learning for biomarker discovery from proteomics and omics data.

 This is a maintained fork from [OmicEra](https://github.com/OmicEra/OmicLearn).
+Note: The original repository has been deleted.

 ## Quickstart
-A three-minute quickstart video to showcase OmicLearn can be found [here on YouTube](https://youtu.be/VE9pj1G89io).
+A three-minute quickstart video to showcase OmicLearn can be found [on YouTube](https://youtu.be/VE9pj1G89io).

 ## PyCon Talk